mainwp/mainwp/readme.txt

 * Updated: Moved the feedback message position to the top of the element in the Edit Notes modal
 * Updated: Renamed the 'View Template' button to 'Edit Template' button if a custom template is in use
 * Updated: Renamed the 'Delete Template' button to 'Return to Default Template' button
+* Updated: Moved the Screenshots page to the Grid sites view mode
 * Removed: Unused JavaScript code
 * Removed: Unused CSS code
 * Removed: Sidebar Options section from the sidebar element